mehradmrt/nanoLambda_ros2_driver/README.md

 # nanoLambda_ros2_driver

 This ROS 2 driver integrates the nanoLambda NSP32 spectrometer for spectral sampling, utilizing the nanoLambda API.
-It is designed to help developers and researchers in robotics and automation to easily incorporate spectral data collection into their ROS 2 applications.

-Please refer to for more information. https://nanolambda.myshopify.com/pages/resources
+Please refer to https://nanolambda.myshopify.com/pages/resources for more information.

 ## Prerequisites

 Before installing and using the nanoLambda_ros2_driver, ensure that you have ROS 2 installed on your system.
-The driver is tested with ROS 2 Foxy Fitzroy but should be compatible with other ROS 2 releases that support Python packages.
+The driver is tested with ROS 2 Foxy Fitzroy but should be compatible with other ROS 2 releases such as ROS2 Humble.

 ## Installation